GiancarloBenavides/GiancarloBenavides.github.io/README.md

 ## Short Bio
 Activist engineer of paragogy, collaborative learning and co-creation with an interest in telematics and communications services, with a knack for solving problems, undertaking projects and learning new technologies.
-Experience in design, maintenance and auditing of UTP, Coaxial, optical and wireless infrastructure networks; Configuration of computer systems in Windows, Linux, RouterOS and Android.
+Experience in design, maintenance and auditing of UTP, coaxial, optical and wireless infrastructure networks; configuration of computer systems in Windows, Linux, RouterOS and Android.
 Knowledge in development of embedded systems, control systems and signal conditioning in Arduino, Raspberry, Icestudio, Easyeda, Proteus, Eagle and LabVIEW.
-Knowledge of languages ​​such as: Python, R, LaTex, C, C++, Matlab, HTML5, CSS3, JS, ASM, Java, PHP, C# and SQL.
-Experience in designing graphical GUI interfaces in HTML, Tkinter, Visual Basic and MATLAB.
+Knowledge of languages such as: Python, R, LaTex, C, C++, MATLAB, HTML5, CSS3, JS, ASM, Java, PHP, C# and SQL.
+Experience in designing graphical GUI interfaces in HTML/CSS, Tkinter, Visual Basic and MATLAB.
 Operations management in Git, Docker, AWS and Azure.
 </br></br>